FreeRangeLobster/Fishtank/README.md

 ![Pi SSh console] (https://github.com/FreeRangeLobster/Fishtank_Development/blob/master/ScreenGrabs%20and%20Pics/VirtualBox_WIN7%20Clone_01_02_2016_23_01_31.png "Logo Title Text 1")

 ## In Process
-* Test temperature sensor
 * Update the wiring diagram and add to ReadMe file
 * Buy connectors JST connectors 2 poles/3 poles//Should arrive by the 2 Apr

 ## ToDo
 * Finish wiring back plate
-* Soak test light board
+* Soak test light board sensor and relay
 * Verify Box CAD diagram is still applicable and the holes coincide with the ports of the pi and arduino
 * Save back up of the pi,
 * Auto/Manual buttons